 5. Less angular distortion due to a small number of welding passes

-1. The weld produced are not as clean and crack free as those produced by electro slag welding
+1. The welds produced are not as clean and crack-free as those produced by electro slag welding.

-2. It has more porosity particularly for the thicker jobs
+2. It has more porosity, particularly for thicker jobs.

 3. Incomplete Fusion to One Sidewall is caused by asymmetric thermal conditions such as poor heat distribution and insufficient heat

-4. Overlap is caused by weld metal flow out of the joint without melting the base metal
+4. Overlap is caused by weld metal flowing out of the joint without melting the base metal.

-5. Hot cracking can be caused by the partial dissolution of the copper molding shoes, here the cracks are generally at near the surface
+5. Hot cracking can be caused by the partial dissolution of the copper molding shoes.
+Here, the cracks are generally near the surface.